dtcenter/MET/met/docs/Users_Guide/config_options.rst

       e.g. "<USP90(2.5)" means less than the 90-th percentile values which the user has already determined to be 2.5 outside of MET.

+    * "==FBIASvalue", like: "==FBIAS1", "==FBIAS0.9", "==FBIAS1.1", ect to
-    * "==FBIAS1" to automatically de-bias the data.
+      automatically de-bias the data.
 This option must be used in conjunction with a simple threshold in the other field.
-      For example, when "obs.cat_thresh = >5.0" and
-      "fcst.cat_thresh = ==FBIAS1;", MET applies the >5.0 threshold to the
-      observations and then chooses a forecast threshold which results in a frequency bias of 1.
+For example, when "obs.cat_thresh = >5.0" and "fcst.cat_thresh = ==FBIAS1;", MET applies the >5.0 threshold to the observations and then chooses a forecast threshold which results in a frequency bias of 1.
+      The frequency bias can be any float value > 0.0.

     * "CDP" for climatological distribution percentile thresholds.
       These thresholds require that the climatological mean and standard